Neera-Dixit/webpack-fundamentals/README.md

 To start webpackdev-server
 1. npm run webpack

-this repo has custom loader called "stripjsoncomments" which removes the comments from json file.
+This repo has custom loader called "stripjsoncomments" which removes the comments from json file.